Andrei Babkin

-Andrei Nikolaevich Babkin (Андре́й Никола́евич Ба́бкин) is a Russian Engineer and Cosmonaut who was selected in April 2010.
-He was scheduled to make his first flight into space in April 2020 onboard Soyuz MS-16, although in February 2020 he and Nikolai Tikhonov were removed from the flight due to medical reasons.
+Andrei Nikolaevich Babkin (Андре́й Никола́евич Ба́бкин) is a Russian engineer and cosmonaut who was selected in April 2010.
+He was scheduled to make his first flight into space in April 2020 onboard Soyuz MS-16, although in February 2020 he and Nikolai Tikhonov were removed from the flight for medical reasons.
+Russian media reported that based on future crew assignments, he was unlikely to ever fly into space for Roscosmos.
+In September 2024, he was removed from the roster of active cosmonauts.

 Early life and education

 Babkin was born on 21 April 1969 in the city of Bryansk, Russia, he graduated secondary school in 1986 and went on to study engineering at the Bryansk Institute of Transport until 1990.
-He then attended the Moscow Aviation Institute, graduating in 1995 with a systems engineering degree, specialising in life support systems and aircraft protection.
+He then attended the Moscow Aviation Institute, graduating in 1995 with a systems engineering degree, specializing in life support systems and aircraft protection.

 He would later attend Moscov Aviation Institute again, doing a postgraduate course systems analysis, management and information processing.
 He graduated in 2005 and defended his thesis, "Formation of technical and ergonomic requirements for the system of means of extra-ship activity (VCA) of the crew on the surface of Mars” the following year.